-SPCH 100 (3 credits) Goal One

-Speech and Communications
+SPCH 100 (3 credits) | fall/spring semester Speech and Communications

 This course will teach speaking and listening skills that will be reinforced through multiple opportunities for interpersonal communication, public speaking, discussion, and the oral tradition of Ojibwe people.
 They will gain experience in critical thinking, reading, and writing, as well as in public speaking.
 Prerequisite: ENGL 101.
-Offered in Fall & Spring.